Juozas Gabrys

-Juozas Gabrys or Juozas Gabrys-Paršaitis (February 22, 1880 – July 26, 1951) was a Lithuanian politician and diplomat, best remembered for his efforts to popularize the idea of Lithuania's independence in the West during World War I.
+Juozas Gabrys or Juozas Gabrys-Paršaitis (used pseudonyms Inorodetz, Kareivis, C. Rivas; February 22, 1880 – July 26, 1951) was a Lithuanian politician, diplomat, lawyer, journalist, and public figure.
+He is best remembered for his efforts to popularize the idea of Lithuania's independence in the West during World War I. As the publisher of several ethnographic maps, he played a significant role in the propagandistic justification of the maximum borders of the Lithuanian state on the international stage.

 Early life

 Juozas Gabrys was born on February 22, 1880, in the town of Garliava, near the city of Kaunas, Lithuania.
 He went to the Garliava primary school starting at the age of seven.
 He graduated with a law degree from the University of Odessa in 1907.